- Garden Snails & Slug Control | 23+ Measures & Methods - February 1, 2023

 Birds are an essential help in the natural control of slugs and other pests in the garden.

-So, it is worth your while to offer a wide range of nesting possibilities and to attract as many birds as possible.
+So, it is worth your while to offer a wide range of nesting opportunities and to attract as many birds as possible.

 They not only help to fight slugs.
 Their feces fertilize the soil, and their singing delights all garden lovers.